Basic Methods

 * * *

-The developed chakras can be combined into functional groups, called dantyans in Chinese.
-The upper dantyan is made up of the three upper chakras; the middle dantyan is represented by anahata; and the lower one — by the three lower chakras.
+The developed chakras can be combined into functional groups, called dantians in Chinese.
+The upper dantian is made up of the three upper chakras; the middle dantian is represented by anahata; and the lower one — by the three lower chakras.

-Out of the three, the most important is the middle dantyan, since it is by employing this structure that we can transform ourselves into Love and to infuse into God.
+Out of the three, the most important is the middle dantian, since it is by employing this structure that we can transform ourselves into Love and to infuse into God.
 The other two play auxiliary roles.
-The upper dantyan helps to develop the middle one with its intellectual and aesthetic appraisal functions.
+The upper dantian helps to develop the middle one with its intellectual and esthetic appraisal functions.
 And the lower one, being the main power center of the organism, provides energy for this process.

 Upon mastering all exercises described above, it would be appropriate to put the main meridians of the body to rights.